-Bilal Sayyed is a partner in the Antitrust & Competition Practice Group in the Washington, D.C. office of Kirkland & Ellis LLP.
+Bilal Sayyed is a partner in the Antitrust & Competition group in the Washington, D.C. office of Kirkland & Ellis LLP.
 Bilal regularly represents clients before the Federal Trade Commission and Department of Justice in significant merger, civil and criminal antitrust matters.
-He has an active Hart-Scott-Rodino Act counseling practice, and has represented clients in a number of FTC investigations regarding compliance with the HSR Act.
+He has an active Hart-Scott-Rodino Act counseling practice, and has represented clients in FTC investigations regarding compliance with the HSR Act.
 In addition to his representation of clients in antitrust and competition matters, Bilal represents clients before the FTC and the Consumer Financial Protection Bureau in consumer protection investigations.
 He is also an adjunct professor at George Mason University School of Law, where he teaches antitrust and competition law.

 NRG Energy, in the DOJ’s investigation (2012) of its merger with GenOn Energy, forming the largest competitive power generator in the United States.

 Spectrum Pharmaceuticals, in the FTC’s investigation (2012) of its acquisition of Allos Therapeutics, Inc.

 Danaher Corporation in the 2012 sale of its Kollmorgen Electro-Optical business to L-3 Communications.

 BP, in its $2.5 billion sale (2012) of its Texas City refinery to Marathon Petroleum Corporation.